-Accounting and bookkeepingin Croatia are important parts of the daily management of a local company.
+Accounting and bookkeeping in Croatia are important parts of the daily management of a local company.
 The services of an accounting firm in Croatia are required because the International Financial Report Standards (IFRS) are mandatory for large companies and those listed on the local stock exchange.
 All other Croatian companies have to report to the Croatian Committee for Financial Reporting Standards, the main accounting regulation body in the country.
-The accounting reports submitted with this institution must contain:
+The accounting reports submitted to this institution must contain:

 - a balance sheet,

 - a cash-flow report,

 - a review of the changes involving the authorized capital,